 Alyson has always enjoyed and been a supporter and patron of local theater, music, and the arts.
 Over the last several years, Alyson has participated in Fringe as a patron and a performer.
 Her son and his friends look forward to participating in Kid’s Fringe each year.

 She is ecstatic to be part of the Fringe planning.
 When not hanging around a theater, Alyson practices her skills in a courtroom as a commercial litigation attorney and mediator for Cole, Scott & Kissane.

 Terry Thorspecken is excited to join the Orlando Fringe Board.
-She currently works for Merrill Lynch as a Financial Advisor, Vice President.
+She currently works for Merrill Lynch as a Financial Adviser, Vice President.
 She previously served on the board of the Orlando Philharmonic.
 Terry lives in Orlando with her husband, Thomas (Thor) Thorspecken, an illustrator and blogger.

 Brian Sikorski is immensely honored to become one of the newest members of the Fringe Board of Directors.
 Brian grew up in the Central Florida theater scene, has been a proud patron of the Fringe Festival since it’s inception, and looks forward to helping the Fringe grow to an even larger audience.
 A Fringe Volunteer for the last five years, he looks forward to the homecoming of artists each year and to reconnecting with all of the talented performers from around the world.